Efesencan/BU-Cloud-Computing/README.md

 This project targets:

- * Doctors, Medical researchers, and scientific researchers will use ChRIS via a Graphical User Interface to efficiently perform cloud-based containerized computation.
+ * doctors, medical researchers, and scientific researchers will use ChRIS via a Graphical User Interface to efficiently perform cloud-based containerized computation.

- * Admins of ChRIS, who are going to test or use the pipeline for generating analytical reports
+ * admins of ChRIS, who are going to test or use the pipeline for generating analytical reports

- * For example, a doctor or radiologist can launch a workflow to analyze a set of MRI images of a patient, receive a technical report (like volume metric details of each part of the brain), and react accordingly
+For example, a doctor or radiologist can launch a workflow to analyze a set of MRI images of a patient, receive a technical report (like volume metric details of each part of the brain), and react accordingly.

 ## 3. Scope and Features Of The Project:

 * Project Architecture:
     * ChRIS Project has three main components:

+        * ChRIS UI which is a web interface for user interaction and creating analyses
         * ChRIS Backend for passing input data into the computing environment and receiving results from the computing environment

         * ChRIS Store for storing the descriptor JSON representation of plug-ins requested by the user in the front end.
 The backend sends a request to the plug-in manager (p-man), which tells the computer resource to start an instance

-        * Containerized Plug-ins managed by OpenShift

-        * Multiple Computing environments managed by OpenStack

 * By the end of this project, the users should be able to:

     * For a given plug-in (a created/written app that is containerized) and for a computing environment in which the plug-in is intended to run, check whether the resources are sufficient for the plug-in's requirements.

-    * Given a collection of plug-ins represented with graphs in ChRIS UI, check whether all plug-ins can be executed in the selected compute environment.
+    * Given a registered pipeline, check whether all plug-ins in said pipeline are able to be executed in the selected compute environment.

-    * For a collection of plug-ins in a graph, and a given cost function (i.e., "fastest," "cheapest"), assign each plug-in to the compute environment that satisfies the   requirements for that plug-in
+    * For a collection of plug-ins in a registered pipeline and a given cost function (i.e., "speed," "monetary cost"), recommend each plug-in to the compute environment that satisfies its requirements.

-    * View the number of GPUs, CPU threads, or RAM directly from the workflow creator within the ChRIS project front end.
+    * View the number of GPUs, CPUs, or RAM of the compute resource directly in the ChRIS backend Django admin page.

-    * Understand whether the space of the remote environment is sufficient or not to run the pipeline and generate analytical reports.
+    * Understand whether compute environment is sufficient or not to run the pipeline.

-* The command-line application should return a computing environment given the cost or speed function.

-* The backend should feed via the REST API, the descriptor for any compute resource.
+* The descriptors for a compute resource should be visible in the ChRIS REST API.
-* The frontend should contain an "auto" compute environment that programmatically chooses the best environment for a plug-in.
+* The frontend should contain an "auto_free" (chooses the best compute resource with zero monetary cost) and "auto_best" (chooses the best compute resource with any monetary cost) compute environment that programmatically chooses the best environment for a plug-in.

-# Not Guaranteed:
+# Future Work:

-* Checking local computing resources for a list of computing nodes (iterative design);

-* Designing algorithms to create different computing resources allocation plans (e.g., Best Performance Plan and Cost-Effective Plan);

-* Optimize allocation plans for different types of chipsets (e.g., Different resource allocation methods for Intel, NVIDIA, or AMD);
+* Dynamic checking of remote compute resources for its capability.

+* Add an option to define the amount of monetary budget for a plug-in The current option we have are auto_free which is essentially a 0 budget and “auto_best” which is a infinite budget.
+So we want the user to define a budget somewhere between 0 and infinity.

+* Add user defined priority weighting.
+For example, a user might want to focus more on number of CPUs or amount of memory.

+* Extend our recommendation algorithm so that it covers the whole pipeline.

+* Update our recommendation algorithm so that it depends on previous runtimes of the plug-in.
+Instead of choosing the one with the most CPU, we can directly select the one with the lowest runtime

 ## 4. Solution Concept

 Global Architectural Structure:

-* User interface is written with the ReactJS framework to  display relevant information

 * A Python command-line application to fetch the current computing machine's hardware information from CUBE's REST API that can report:
-  * Any given pipeline's plug-ins
+  * any given pipeline's plug-ins
-  * Details of all compute resources, such as GPU, CPU, Cost, Memory
+  * details of all compute resources, such as GPU, CPU, Cost, Memory
-  * A check for whether the pipeline's compute resources are compatible
+  * a check for whether the pipeline's compute resources are compatible with its plug-ins
-  * A way to optimize any pipeline for cost, or speed
+  * a way to optimize any pipeline for cost, or speed
-  * Return all information as JSON for future implementation
+  * return all information as JSON for future implementation

+* A frontend option, "auto_free" (chooses the best compute resource with zero monetary cost) and "auto_best" (chooses the best compute resource with any monetary cost) compute environment that programmatically chooses the best environment for a plug-in.
-* Pass post-execution information from backend to the frontend
+  * Pass any errors from backend to the frontend

 Design Implication and Discussion:

-* ReactJS enables Cross-Platform Development, making the frontend more volatile and usable across different platforms;

-* ReactJS is also the frontend development environment of the ChRIS project.
-This makes our frontend more integrative to the main dashboard;

 * Python and Django are also intensively used in the ChRIS project backend.
 By using the same Django library, it is easier to maintain code.

-* Shell Scripting is a powerful tool in the Linux environment.
-Hardware information and processing allocations could be done by correctly using shell scripts.
+  * Python is a powerful tool in the Linux environment.
+Hardware information and processing allocations could be done by correctly using Python.

 ## 5. Acceptance criteria

-Minimum acceptance criteria are having an interface showing the details of the compute environment.
-Stretch goals are:
+Minimum viable product:

-* Having an interface showing the details of the environment
+* Having a command line interface to show the details of the compute resource
+* Plug-in requirement checking for suitable compute resource

-* Access the plug-ins of environment specs from the backend via the REST API in an efficient way
+* Access the plug-ins of environment specs from the backend via the REST API

 ## 6. Release Planning